Taiwanese whisky

 Taiwanese whisky is whisky made in Taiwan.
 The most prominent Taiwanese whisky producer is the Kavalan Distillery.
-In 2015 the Kavalan Solist Vinho Barrique was named the best single malt whisky in the world at the World Whiskies Awards.
-A significant whisky market, Taiwan is the third largest consumer of single malts in the world.
+In 2015, the Kavalan Solist Vinho Barrique was named the best single malt whisky in the world at the World Whiskies Awards.
+In 2025, the Kavalan Solist Fino Sherry Single Cask won the Whisky of the Year award at the International Whisky Competition.
+A significant whisky market, Taiwan is the fourth largest Scotch whisky market by value ($16 USD per capita), according to the Scotch Whisky Association.
+Additionally, unlike most international markets where blended whisky dominates, Taiwan's whisky landscape sees single malts as the leading category.